Subaru Sambar: Fourth generation (1982–1990)

 This bigger version of the Sambar was available in Europe from 1983 and went by several names, such as the Subaru Sumo, Libero, Domingo, and Columbuss.
 The small-bodied version went by the name of Subaru 700 in the few markets where it was available.
+It went on sale in the United Kingdom in August 1985, in Van form only and with either rear- or four-wheel drive.
+Subaru's plans involved selling only about 500 examples per year, divided evenly between the drivetrain types.

 The primary difference between the Sambar and the larger-engined variants is the extension of both the front and rear bumpers to aid in occupant protection.
 The larger Domingo (and its various iterations) isn't considered "kei class" because the dimensions exceed the requirements and the engine displacement is larger than regulations allow.

 Fifth generation (1990–1999)

 The fifth generation Sambar was introduced in 1990.
 Engine regulations for displacement size were increased and the Sambar's engine was upgraded to 660 cc.
 For the 4WD version it sold as Subaru Dias Wagon as a permanent trim model.
 Commercials in Japan used Kuniko Yamada, a Japanese comedian.

 The tradition of using the engine in Subaru's kei car offering was continued, with the Subaru Vivio sharing its EN07 engine with this version of the Sambar.
 The engine now had four cylinders and 40 PS in the carburetted standard model; 55 PS was on tap in the optional supercharged model, coupled with fuel injection.
 An automatic transmission was offered in the form of Subaru's ECVT system in tandem with full-time 4WD and a viscous coupling differential.

 1994 saw a full model change for the Domingo, using the new Sambar design coupled to the Subaru Justy's EF12 SOHC three-cylinder engine displacing 1200 cc.
 A maximum seating capacity of seven was possible.
 October 1995 saw the elimination of the ECVT transmission due to drivability issues and a 3-speed automatic was made available instead.
 A new option for naturally aspirated versions was the EMPi engine, producing 46 PS.

 Special edition appearance packages were offered including a retro "Dias Classic", later available on the Sambar truck, influenced by the Subaru Vivio Bistro.
 A Sambar Dias Classic appears in Love Hina as Seta's van.